SoccerStatsUS/soccerstats.us/README.md

-A website focused on modern US soccer statistics, news, and analysis.
+A website for the soccerstats.us project

 ====Concept

-An implementation of the soccerstats.us platform using a specific subsection of data.
+Front page should explain the concept clearly.

+Other pages should offer simple, comprehensive display of data with option to download.

 ====Data